Yu Chi-hwan

-Life
+Biography

 Yu was born in South Gyeongsang Province.
 He published at least ten volumes of poetry.
 The poet collaborated with the occupation forces during Japanese colonial years.
 In 2005, a plaza with a bust of the poet and five monuments, each inscribed with a poem he wrote, were dedicated at the poet's tomb in Bangha-ri, Dundeok-myon, Geoje, South Gyeongsang Province.